 Is Refinancing Worth the Cost?

-Some have said that only when your new interest will be at least two points under your current rate, should you refinance your mortgage.
-That could have been sound advice a while back, but with the fact that refinancing has been costing less recently, it's a good time to consider a new mortgage!
-Refinancing has some advantages that often make it worth the up-front cost many times over.
+Ever heard the old rule of thumb that states you should only consider refinancing if your new interest rate will be at least 2 points below your current one?
+That might have been good advice years ago, but since refinancing has been costing less in recent years, it is a good time to think about a new mortgage loan!
+Refinancing has various advantages that often make it worth the up-front expenditure several times over.

 Doing the Math

-Another expense that borrowers might take into account is that a reduced interest rate will reduce the interest amount you'll be able to deduct from your taxes.
-Call us at (909) 467-1090 to help you do the math.
+Another cost that a borrower may take into account is that a lower interest rate will lower the interest amount you'll deduct on your taxes.
+We can help you do the math!
+Call us at (909) 467-1090.